IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/23/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - Sprint 26 Planning
+  - Free Code Camp
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Divorce mediation
+  - free code camp
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Divoce mediation is going to emotionally wreck me.
+So I'm not expecting much from today.
+Tomorrow I need to start getting ready for office day, so I'll use that day for warmups.
+Ill try free code camp today anyway.
+I can always do something there.

 1/22/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Sprint Review